I had been using a plugin to create a table of contents on all my posts automatically.

 CSS to Style the Table of Content

-You can add this CSS via the theme customizer to make sure that the table of contents generated by the function looks like the table of contents generated by plugins.
+You can add this CSS via the theme customizer to make sure that the table of content generated by the function looks like the table of contents generated by popular TOC plugins.

 .table-of-contents {